A Fasting Week Day by Day: The Tannerhof Course

 Breaking the fast: the holy apple

-Rebuilding days: back into everyday life
+The rebuilding days: back into everyday life

 Discovering therapeutic fasting at Tannerhof